-Students withdrawing from the College may do so by accessing their OneACCS account and dropping all courses for which they are registered.
-A withdrawal form is necessary to remove your last course.
+Students withdrawing from the College must complete a Drop/Withdrawal form to drop all courses for which they are registered.
+The Drop/Withdrawal form can be found on the college website.
 A grade of "W" will be assigned for withdrawals submitted prior to the published deadline.